Important Safety Information

-Take ENVARSUS XR exactly as your doctor tells you to take it.
+Take ENVARSUS XR exactly as your healthcare provider tells you to take it.

-Your doctor may change your dose of ENVARSUS XR if needed.
-Do not stop taking or change your dose of ENVARSUS XR without talking to your doctor.
+Your healthcare provider may change your dose of ENVARSUS XR if needed.
+Do not stop taking or change your dose of ENVARSUS XR without talking to your healthcare provider.

-Take ENVARSUS XR once daily with fluid (preferably water) on an empty stomach at the same time each day (preferably in the morning).
+Take ENVARSUS XR once daily with fluid (preferably water) on an empty stomach, at least 1 hour before or at least 2 hours after a meal, at the same time each day (preferably in the morning).

 Take ENVARSUS XR tablets whole.
-Do not chew, divide or crush ENVARSUS XR tablets before swallowing.
-If you cannot swallow ENVARSUS XR tablets whole, tell your doctor.
+Do not chew, divide, crush, or dissolve ENVARSUS XR tablets before swallowing.
+If you cannot swallow ENVARSUS XR tablets whole, tell your healthcare provider.

 If you miss your dose of ENVARSUS XR, it should be taken as soon as possible, but no longer than 15 hours after missing your dose.
 If the time after you miss your dose is more than 15 hours, the missed dose should be skipped and the next dose should be taken the following morning at your regularly scheduled time.
 Do not take 2 doses at the same time.

-If you take too much ENVARSUS XR, call your doctor or go to the nearest hospital emergency room right away.
+If you take too much ENVARSUS XR, call your healthcare provider or go to the nearest hospital emergency room right away.